 It is commonly seen that many brands neglect the crawl budget that gets assigned to their website.
 This damages the SEO campaigns of these companies a lot and eventually hurts them in terms of SERP results as well.

 The robots.txt file present on your website is what crawlers use as the foundation to move around inside your website, gathering vital information.
 The crawlers can cover the list of URLs efficiently and work through each one of them effectively.

 How Google deems a website to be worthy of crawling is a trade secret, but factors such as backlinking and XML sitemap changes, definitely, play a huge role in crawling and adding to the SEO crawl demand.

-Intellipaat provides a Digital Marketing Training course.
+Intellipaat provides Digital Marketing Training.
 Check it out and become a certified Digital Marketer!

 The Crawl ‘Budget’

 The ‘budget’ aspect of this term is a straight-up description of the frequency of visits the bots make to your website.
 As discussed above, it depends on factors such as SEO crawl rate, demand, and more.

 Here is something you should think about: A huge brand like Amazon will have multiple sections, and each of these sections will contain hundreds of pages.
 In total, the crawlers could be looking at a couple of thousands of pages!